kelu124/echomods/_posts/2018-02-27-progress-on-the-ice40-board.md

     (oops I mentioned those already)
 -   Got [images with a probe yesterday](/matty/20180225a/Readme.md)

--   @todo use [General Design Procedure for Free and Open-Source Hardware for Scientific Equipment](http://www.mdpi.com/2411-9660/2/1/2/htm) as a reference
+-   @done use [General Design Procedure for Free and Open-Source Hardware for Scientific Equipment](http://www.mdpi.com/2411-9660/2/1/2/htm) as a reference